Murgator/rust-donation-plugin-tip4serv/README.md

 To check if the server is correctly connected type `oxide.reload tip4serv` in your server console.

-## How to buy and receive your order

-1) Player make a donation on Tip4Serv store.
-2) The player receives his order in the game in a minute.

 ## Setting up commands on Tip4Serv

 ***Before setting up your commands on Tip4serv.com, you should know that command work in your server's console (not ingame as an admin).***

 Here are some commands you can use in the products configuration: (https://tip4serv.com/dashboard/my-products).

-When the player is connected on the Rust server, his `{rust_username}` will be retrieved using the `Steam ID` that he will have entered during his purchase.

 ##### oxide.usergroup add {steam_id} [group-name]